yimig/care_system_dr_front/README.md

 npm install
 ```

-to download dependencies.
+to download all dependencies.
+It may take some minutes.
-then run
+After install complete, run

 ```
 webpack serve
 ```

-to launch the program
+to launch the project.